Create keyword rich product categories and product descriptions

 Make sure that you link to all your main categories from the home page so that you pass enough link juice throughout your store.
 You could do this by including a short paragraph outlining each category on the home page and then linking out to them in the copy (or use a sidebar or visual organizers).

-The success of this SEO tactic depends on how many subcategories you have, and how much link authority has built up on your home page.
+The success of this SEO tactic depends on how many subcategories you have, and how much link authority has built up on your home page, it also depends on the source you are using, one of the most reliable for me is SEO north Sydney, they are definitely real experts.
 Too much outbound linking from your home page could dilute your link factor.
 If you have a lot of individual product categories, link out to the broader category landing pages instead.

 Review acquisition & localization strategy